Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Introduction

 In this study, we investigate a series of hydrocarbons to explore the impact of stereochemical effects, such as inductive, strain, and resonance, on the thermodynamic and kinetic stability of $\cdot$QOOH.
-To this end, we calculate the energy profiles highlighted in FIG.~\ref{fig:ReactionScheme} using high-precision {\it ab initio} methods.
-We specifically focus on the pathways for internal H-abstraction from ROO$\cdot$ via 5- and 6-membered TS, providing insights into the influence of steric strain on the activation energy barrier.
+In practically relevant systems, $\cdot$QOOH is unstable, but it is essential through which pathway it decomposes: $\cdot$OH or $\cdot$OOH.
+The former leads to chain propagation, whereas the latter leads to chain termination.
+The addition of a second O$_2$ would lead to chain branching.
+It is now generally thought that the reactions happening via $\cdot$QOOH dominate low-temperature chain branching.
+Hence, the formation and reactions of these $\cdot$QOOH molecules are central to autoignition chemistry.
+To this end, we calculate the energy profiles highlighted in FIG.~\ref{fig:ReactionScheme} using high-accuracy {\it ab initio} methods.
+We apply accurate wavefunction methods and also study the predictive performance of popular density functional theory models and calibrate them to minimize the impact of systematic errors, as well as the effects of spin contamination.
+We identify the best-performing functionals that could be used in future studies of similar systems.
+We specifically focus on the pathways for intramolecular H-transfer in ROO$\cdot$ to form $\cdot$QOOH via 5- and 6-membered TS, providing insights into the influence of steric strain on the activation energy barrier, which further affects the temperature at which autoignition can take place.
 Furthermore, we explain the impact of stereo-electronic effects on the stability of $\cdot$QOOH with respect to competing decomposition pathways.
 Finally, we leverage the insights acquired from model systems as guiding principles to propose novel reactions proceeding via stable $\cdot$QOOH intermediates.
-These stable radicals could exhibit an enhanced lifetime, making them well-suited for their experimental characterization.
+These stable radicals could exhibit an enhanced lifetime, making them suitable for experimental characterization.